ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The type of migration: a test migration for public Ingress routing, a test migration with private Ingress routing, or a production migration of all Ingress routing.
 To see the resources that are created by and the processes for each type of migration, see [Changing the image of existing ALBs](/docs/containers?topic=containers-ingress-types#alb-type-migration).</dd>

 <dt><code>-f</code></dt>
-<dd>Force the migration to start without confirmation prompts.</dd>
+<dd>Optional: Force the command to run with no user prompts./dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>